-Preamble: Protein chemistry and function is a discipline, which aims at understanding the chemical properties of the amino acids, structural architecture of the proteins and how proteins fold to their native, functional forms.
-The defect in the folding of proteins and their link to various genetics/metabolic diseases is studied.
-This course includes various analytical techniques used in characterization of the proteins and a detailed account of how enzymes function: their kinetics, regulation and inhibition.
+Preamble: Biochemistry is a discipline, which aims at understanding the chemical properties of the biomolecules, their structural architecture and how they fold to their native, functional forms.
+This course includes metabolic pathways and their regulation, protein stability, folding and mis-folding, various analytical techniques used in characterization of the proteins and a detailed account of how enzymes function: their kinetics, regulation and inhibition.